-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights counter fraud and forensic investigations, risk management and governance. kept for the duration specified in the Records Management Codes of Practice for Health and Social Care . the exercise of official authority.
-To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: accuracy of the data is contested, the processing is unlawful or, where we no longer need the data for the purposes of the processing.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Medic Accountant Medic Accountant offer a wide range of business assurance services, from internal audit, counter fraud and forensic investigations, risk management and governance.
+All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care .
+Article 6(1) (e) - public interest or in the exercise of official authority.
+You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
 Right to object: You have a general right to raise an objection to your personal data being shared for the purpose of risk stratification.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
-Right to appeal/complain.
-You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 8
+Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
+You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the